enkidevs/curriculum/sql/dql/what-is-sql/database-server-types.md

 ---
 ## Practice

 If we have a huge database with thousands of users sending and retreiving data.
 But we specifically need to be able to export data in Excel format.
-What tipe of RDBMS do you think will best fit their needs?
+What type of RDBMS do you think will best fit their needs?
 ???

 * MS Access